lfnje/lfnje/README.md

 ---

-## 💼 Projetos em Destaque
+## 💼 Featured Projects

 ### 🎯 [Portfólio Digital com Integrações Web](https://lfnje.github.io/Portf-lio-Digital/)
-Projeto autoral desenvolvido com foco em apresentar minha trajetória, habilidades e principais projetos de forma clara, moderna e responsiva.
+Authorial project developed with a focus on presenting my trajectory, skills and main projects in a clear, modern and responsive way.
-✅ Utilizei **HTML, CSS e JavaScript** no Front-End.
+✅ I used **HTML, CSS and JavaScript** in the Front-End.
-🎯 Esse projeto representa minha identidade como desenvolvedor e minha capacidade de planejar, estruturar e entregar soluções completas e funcionais.
+🎯 This project represents my identity as a developer and my ability to plan, structure and deliver complete and functional solutions.

 ### 🥘 [Delícias das Comadres](#)
-Aplicação web voltada à divulgação de receitas artesanais e serviços culinários personalizados.
+Web application aimed at promoting artisanal recipes and personalized culinary services.
-✅ Desenvolvida com **HTML, CSS, JavaScript e JSON**.
+✅ Developed with **HTML, CSS, JavaScript and JSON**.
-📱 Foco em **responsividade, acessibilidade e praticidade** para oferecer uma navegação fluida e intuitiva.
+📱 Focus on **responsiveness, accessibility and practicality** to offer fluid and intuitive navigation.

 ---

-## 📫 Contato
+## 📫 Contact

 - 🔗 [LinkedIn](https://www.linkedin.com/in/luizfilipenogueira)
 - 📧 [Email Profissional](mailto:lfnjecorporativo@gmail.com?subject=Contato%20via%20GitHub&body=Ol%C3%A1.%20Como%20vai%3F%20Vi%20seu%20perfil%20no%20GitHub%20e%20gostaria%20de%20entrar%20em%20contato.)